--Required Supplementary Information, continued-
+- Required Supplementary Information, continued -

-Notes to the Schedule of Contributions
+Notes to Schedule of Contributions

-Valuati ion Date Actuarially determined contribution rates are calculated as of January 1, 18 months prior to the end of the fisca Actuarial Cost Method Amortization Method Asset Valuation Method year in which contributions are reported.
-The January 1, 2021 valuation established the rate for the fiscal year 2022 contribution and the January 1, 2022 valuation established the fiscal year 2023 contribution.
-The following assumptions were used for the periods included in the funding for 2022 and 2021: Frozen-Entry-Age-Normal 20 year level, closed 5-year smoothed market Inflatio on 3.0% Salary Increases 4.25% for 2022 and 2021 Investr nent Rate of Retu rn 6.75% and 7.0%, net of plan investment expenses for 2022 and 2021, respectively.
-Retirement Benefits Post-Retirement Cost-of-Living Increases Withdrawal Prior to Retirement Rate of Withdrawal Depending on age at retirement and "Group" classification 0.1% - 2.5% per year of service times highest three average salary.
+Valuation Date Actuarially determined contribution rates are calculated as of January 1, 18 months prior to the end of the fiscal year in which contributions are reported.
+The January 1, 2022 valuation established the rate for the fiscal year 2023 contribution and the January 1, 2023 valuation established the fiscal year 2024 contribution.
+The following assumptions were used for the periods included in the funding for 2023 and 2022: Actua rial Cost Method Frozen-Entry-Age-Normal Amortization Method 20 year level, closed Asset \ Valuation Metho d 5-year smoothed market Inflatio on 2.5% Salary Increases 4.25% for 2023 and 2022 Invest ment Rate of Ret urn 6.75% net of plan investment expenses for 2023 and 2022 Retirement Benefits Depending on age at retirement and "Group" classification 0.1% - 2.5% per year of service times highest three-year average salary.
 A five-year average salary is used for those hired after April 1, 2012.
-The Cost-of-Living base is assumed to be \$14,000.
-Annual Cost-of-Living increases are assumed to be 3.0% of the lesser of the base or annual benefits.
-The rates shown at the following sample ages illustrate the ultimate withdrawal assumption.
+Post-R Increa Retirement Cost- ses of-Living The Cost-of-Living base is assumed to be \$14,000.
+Annual Cost-of-Living increases are assumed to be 3.0% of the lesser of the base or annual benefits, following a 5% increase for FY23.
+Withdrawal Prior to Retirement Rate of Withdrawal tirement The rates shown at the following sample ages illustrate the ultimate withdrawal assumption.
 There is a 10 year select period for Groups 1 and 2.
-For 2022 rates are multiplied by 3.75 (less than 10 years of service) and by 3.20 Age 25 7.0% 6.0% Groups discussed above include the following categories of employees: Group 1 includes general employees including clerical, administrative and technical workers, laborers are others not otherwise classified.
-30 7.0 0.5 Group 2 includes airport gate guards and maritime port officers.
-35 6.0 0.5 Group 4 includes firefighters, licensed electricians, first- and second-class stationary engineers, watch 40 4.0 0.4 engineers, steam firemen, utility technicians and their supervisors.
-45 3.0 0.1 50 0.5 N/A 55 0.5 N/A Mortal ity - 2022 Pre-Retirement: Pub-2010 Table Healthy Employees (sex-distinct) projected with MP2021 Generational Mortality.
-Separate tables for Groups 1 & 2 (General Employees) and for Group 4 (Public Sa Post-Retirement: Pub-2010 healthy annuitant Table (sex-distinct) projected with MP2021 Generational Mo Group distinctions apply as with actives.
-Pub-2010 Table for disabled lives (sex-distinct) projected with MP2021 Generational Mort was used.
-Mortality for accidental disability is assumed to be 50% from the same cause as disability.
-Separate tables for Groups 1 & 2 and for Group 4.
-Mortal ity - 2021 Healthy: RP2014 at 2006 Table Healthy Employees (sex-distinct) projected with MP2020 Generation Mortality.
-Post-retirement the RP2014 healthy annuitant Table (sex-distinct) projected with MP2020 Generational Mortality.
+For 2023 rates are multiplied by 3.75 (less than 10 years of service) and by 3.20 (attained age 40 or over).
+Age Groups 1 & 2 Group 4 Groups discussed at left include the following categories of employees: 25 7.0% 6.0% Group 1 includes general employees including clerical, administrative and technical workers, laborers an 30 7.0 0.5 all others not otherwise classified.
+35 6.0 0.5 Group 2 includes airport gate guards and maritime port officers.
+40 4.0 0.4 Group 4 includes firefighters, licensed electricians, first- and second-class stationary engineers, watch engineers, steam firemen, utility technicians and their supervisors.
+45 3.0 0.1 engineers, steam memen, dunity teerinicians and their supervisors.
+50 0.5 N/A 55 0.5 N/A Morta lity - 2023 and 2 022 Pre-Retirement: Pub-2010 Table Healthy Employees (sex-distinct) projected with MP2021 Generational Mortality.
+Separate tables for Groups 1 & 2 (General Employees) and for Group 4 (Public Safety).
+Post-Retirement: Pub-2010 healthy annuitant Table (sex-distinct) projected with MP2021 Generational Mortality.
+Group distinctions apply as with actives.
+Disabled: Pub-2010 Table for disabled lives (sex-distinct) projected with MP2021 Generational Mortality was used.